timjogorman/RicherEventDescription/guidelines.md

-In all of these cases, even though we know better, we must treat the EVENTs as literal EVENTs (e.g. John quite literally kicked something, his head exploded into fragments, and ``that'' was briefly airborne).
+In all of these cases, even though we know better, we must treat the EVENTs as literal EVENTs (e.g. John quite literally kicked something, his head exploded into fragments, and "that" was briefly airborne).
 Similarly, although they're likely to be singletons (barring exceptionally cute wordplay), we need to grab entities like the kicked bucket, the grass inhabited by the snake, and the rocker she was recently separated from.

-Even though this may seem unsatisfying, a surprising amount of this information can be recovered by verb sense disambiguation (``Kick'' has a `the bucket' sense which is specified as meaning ``death''), and by work being done in other contexts.
+Even though this may seem unsatisfying, a surprising amount of this information can be recovered by verb sense disambiguation ("Kick" has a `the bucket' sense which is specified as meaning "death"), and by work being done in other contexts.
 Because we are working directly with the text (rather than at some abstract level), we must mark the text as it stands and allow humans to parse as we do best.